QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/tools/papyrus/index.md

 #### Align items

-It's kinda useless but to create nicer diagrams, you may use "align" to cleanly arrange items of a diagram.
+It's kinda useless, but to create nicer diagrams, you may use "align" to cleanly arrange items in a diagram.

 <div class="text-center">